 Diagnosing detection performance

-The package makes use of signal detection theory indices to evaluate detection performance.
-Signal detection theory deals with the process of recovering signals (i.e. target signals) from background noise (not necessarily acoustic noise) and it’s widely used for optimizing this decision making process in the presence of uncertainty.
+The ohun package makes use of signal detection theory indices to evaluate detection performance.
+Signal detection theory deals with the process of recovering signals (i.e. target signals) from background noise (not necessarily acoustic noise), and is widely used for optimizing this decision-making process in the presence of uncertainty.
 During a detection routine, the detected ‘items’ can be classified into 4 classes: true positives (TPs, target signals correctly identified as signal), false positives (FPs, noise incorrectly identified as ‘signal’), false negatives (FNs, signals incorrectly identified as noise) and true negatives (TNs, background noise correctly identified as noise).
 However, TNs cannot always be easily defined in the context of acoustic signal detection as noise cannot always be partitioned in discrete units.
 Hence, the package makes use of TPs, FPs and FNs to calculate three additional indices that can further assist with evaluating the performance of a detection routine.

-Recall: correct detections relative to total detections (a.k.a. true positive rate or sensitivity; TPs / (TPs + FNs))
+Recall: correct detections relative to total detections (a.k.a. true positive rate or sensitivity; TPs / (TPs + FNs)).

 Precision: correct detections relative to total detections (TPs / (TPs + FPs)).